AI4S2S/s2spy/README.md

 ```

 ### Configure the package for development and testing
 The testing framework used here is [pytest](https://pytest.org).
-Before running the test, we get a local copy of the source code via the command:
+Before running the test, we get a local copy of the source code and install `s2spy` via the command:

 ```py
 python3 -m pip install -e .